LFhase/PAIR/README.md

 ## Structure of Codebase

-The whole code base contain four parts, corresponding to experiments presented in the paper:
+The whole codebase contains four parts, corresponding to experiments presented in the paper:
 - `Extrapolation`: Recovery of Causal Invariance
-- `Extrapolation`: Proof of Concept on ColoredMNIST
+- `ColoredMNIST`: Proof of Concept on ColoredMNIST
 - `WILDS`: Verification of PAIR-o in WILDS
 - `DomainBed`: Verification of PAIR-s in DomainBed